deokudev/speedetail-homepage/src/app/writing/basic-writing-and-formatting-syntax/page.md

 ## Ignoring Markdown formatting

-You can tell Inkdrop to ignore (or escape) Markdown formatting by using `\` before the Markdown character.
+You can tell Speedetail to ignore (or escape) Markdown formatting by using `\` before the Markdown character.

 `Let's rename \*our-new-project\* to \*our-old-project\*.`